Skip to code content (skip section selection)

 3. Where construction of only a sidewalk is required without street improvements, and the new sidewalk is less than one block in length and would not connect to an existing sidewalk.

-4. Where approved by the Town Council for a new street that traverses a site when:
+4. Where approved by the Planning Director for a new street that traverses a site when:

 A. Street construction will not connect to an existing improved street;